dbt-labs/docs.getdbt.com/website/docs/faqs/warehouse/loading-data.md

 ---
 title: How do I load data into my warehouse?
-Description: "Recommendations on tools to load data to warehouse"
+description: "Recommendations on tools to load data to warehouse"
 sidebar_label: 'Recommendations on tools to get data into your warehouse'
 id: loading-data